Are you able to send emails in Hotmail, but can’t receive them? Are Hotmail emails not showing up in your inbox? The good news is you’re not alone!

 While we always assume that the problem is on your side, remember it can also be at the sender’s end!

 So, make sure to reach out to the sender and ask him/her to test if there is a problem with their email service.
+It could be a usual problem like the error message, your request cannot be completed.

 Send Microsoft A Request Form